mtulio/ansible-collection-okd-installer/docs/installing/okd.io-guides-ansible-aws-upi.md

 # AWS deployment using Ansible Collection okd-installer

+!!! warning "Oops...
+TODO / WIP page"
+    This page is not completed!

 > This document is under development to be published on https://www.okd.io/guides/overview/

 This document describes how to deploy OKD clusters on AWS with user-provisioned infrastructure, using the okd_installer Ansible Collection to provision the cloud resources.